secanoid2/HTTPS-ALWAYS/README.md

 Open Chrome and go to chrome://extensions/.
 Enable "Developer mode" in the top right corner.
 Click "Load unpacked" and select the extracted extension folder.
-Configure HTTPS-Only Mode:

-Right-click on the extension icon and select "Options."
-Adjust settings as needed.
-Enjoy Secure Browsing:

 Start browsing with enhanced security as all HTTP requests are blocked.
 Contributing